vincentys99/portfolio-2022/README.md

 ## Vincent's Portfolio (2022)

-The website only contains 1 static page which is the HomePage.
+The website contains 1 static home page and some other hidden pages just for fun.

 Visit the website [here](https://portfolio-2022-steel-chi.vercel.app/).